So you're buying a new computer for Architecture School

 Now, actually buying the thing.
 Five paths, depending on where you’re coming from.

 A few things that will extend the life of an older machine for basically no money: clear the junk — old apps, downloads folder, anything in the trash.
-If you’ve got a spinning hard drive, swap it for an SSD; it’s the single best upgrade you can make for under $200.
+If you’ve got a spinning hard drive, swap it for an SSD; it’s the single best upgrade you can make for under $150.
 Bump the RAM if the laptop lets you.
 Uninstall whatever bloatware shipped with it.
-And make sure your OS is up to date, because old versions often run slower than current ones on the same hardware.

 The university labs exist too.
-For the one or two moments in undergrad where you genuinely need a workstation — a big render before a crit, a massive Revit model — you can book time on a proper machine.
+For the one or two moments in undergrad where you genuinely need a workstation — a big render before a crit, a massive Revit model — use them.
+CAD labs are also quietly one of the better places to learn: you end up sitting next to people in other years, looking over shoulders, asking questions you wouldn’t think to ask in class.
 You don’t need to own the solution to every problem you’ll encounter once.

-If you’ve decided you want a laptop and you want it to be a PC, here’s roughly what to look for in 2026.
+If you’ve decided you want a laptop and you want it to be a PC, here’s roughly what to look for.

 For the processor, anything in the current generation of Intel Core Ultra or AMD Ryzen will be fine.
 Single-core speed matters more for architecture software than core count does, so don’t get seduced by a spec sheet that lists 24 cores at a lower clock speed.

 For RAM, 32 GB.
 Not 16.
-If you can only afford 16 at purchase, make sure it’s upgradeable later — a lot of modern laptops solder the RAM to the board and you’re stuck with what you bought.
+If you can only afford 16 at purchase, make sure it’s upgradeable later.
+Consider that a lot of modern laptops solder the RAM to the board and you’re stuck with what you bought.

 For the GPU, this is where it gets expensive.
 You want a dedicated Nvidia RTX card with at least 8 GB of VRAM.
 An RTX 4060 or 4070 in a laptop will handle most of what an architecture student does.